All activities accounted for in fall 2019 rating.

 - 3 place – 25 credits

 Kaggle Inclass Competition “DotA 2 winner prediction”

 - Deadline for submissions: 2019 November 18, 20:59 GMT

 - Teams up to 4 people are allowed.
 You need to name your team like “mlcourse_ai_fall2019_team_<id1>_…<id4>“, where ids are positions of team members in the course rating as of November 18th.
 For a team of 1 person valid team namings are either this or the participant’s name in the course rating (matching precisely)

 - Till November 20, you have time to upload your team’s reproducible solution here

 - The results of the competition and the final course rating will be published on 2019 November 22.

-Grading is as close as possible to “real” Kaggle competitions, each team member gets the specified amount of credits
+Grading is as close as possible to “real” Kaggle competitions, but we don’t penalize for team size, each team member gets the specified amount of credits

 - 1 place – 60 credits